First Stresemann cabinet: Establishment

-Establishment

 The Cuno cabinet resigned largely due to dissatisfaction over the way it had handled the occupation of the Ruhr by French and Belgian troops in January 1923.
 Its resignation was officially transmitted to President Friedrich Ebert late on 12 August 1923.
 At roughly the same time, Ebert asked the chairman of the German People's Party (DVP), Gustav Stresemann, to form a new government.
 On the evening of 13 August, Ebert appointed Stresemann chancellor.
-At that point the list of ministers for the new cabinet was mostly completed.
+At that point, the list of ministers for the new cabinet was mostly completed.
 It was the fastest formation of a government between the replacement of the Weimar National Assembly by the Reichstag in 1920 and the period of the presidential cabinets that began in 1930.
 The first cabinet meeting took place on 14 August, within 36 hours of Cuno's resignation.

 Stresemann's cabinet was based on a grand coalition of the DVP, Social Democrats, Centre Party and German Democratic Party (DDP).
-There was no coalition agreement, and the government declaration of 14 August did not offer a political program.
+There was no coalition agreement, and the government declaration of 14 August 1923 did not offer a political program.
 The most pressing tasks for the government were stabilising the currency and solving the related problem of the occupied territories.
 After the Ruhr occupation, the Cuno government had increasingly resorted to printing money in order to finance the extra spending and replace the loss of tax revenue caused by the government's policy of passive resistance against the occupation.
 As a result, the already high rate of inflation spiked.
 By the summer, the resulting collapse of the mark in the currency markets led to shortages of foreign currencies to pay for vital food imports.